lanl/dsi/docs/intro-users.rst

    :align: center

    In this example **user story**, the user has metadata about their data stored in DSI storage of some type.
-   The user needs to extract all files with the variable **foo** above a specific threshold.
+   The user needs to extract all instances where the variable **foo** equals 2.
-   DSI backends query the DSI metadata to locate and return all such information.
+   DSI backends find data from the DSI metadata to locate and return all such information.

 Current DSI backends include: